A tick is a small, blood-sucking mite that can spread Lyme disease. We explain how to remove it safely.

 Lyme disease symptoms

-The first sign of Lyme disease is usually a red circular rash expanding around the area of the bite, which may develop as long as 3 or 4 weeks later, long after the tick may have fallen off or been forgotten about.
+- The first sign is usually a red circular rash expanding around the area of the bite, which may develop as long as 3 or 4 weeks later, long after the tick may have fallen off or been forgotten about.

 If Lyme disease is not spotted and treated with antibiotics, it may cause long term chronic problems including arthritis, muscle pain and nerve damage.

 In the UK, nervous system disease (neuroborreliosis) is the most common complication, with symptoms such as paralysis of the facial nerve (affecting muscles of the face) , meningitis and inflammation of the nerves coming out of the spine (radiculopathy) within weeks or months of the initial infection.
 Arthritis is less common in the UK but more often seen when the infection is picked up in the USA or Central Europe.

 These late symptoms may be very generalised, and a diagnosis of Lyme disease may not be the first thing that comes to mind especially as the walk in the countryside where it all began may have been months or even year before.